Frequently Asked Questions

 Need help with your FibreNest Broadband?
 It’s just a click or a call away...

 FibreNest is a UK-wide provider of ultrafast broadband and voice services.
-Part of the Persimmon Group, it delivers 100%, totally unlimited fibre-optic internet access directly into your new home, supported by great customer service.
+We are part of the Persimmon Group, who deliver 100%, totally unlimited fibre-optic internet access directly into your new home, supported by great customer service.

-We endeavour to have your service ready on the day you move in to your new home.
-However, occasionally factors beyond FibreNest's control can affect this.
-Where this is the case, we will keep you updated with your expected go-live date and will provide you with either a £50 per month cheque or a complimentary mobile Wi-Fi device to ensure you have a level of connectivity until such time that your service is established.
+We endeavour to have your service ready on the day you move into your new home.
+We will keep you updated with your expected go-live date as occasionally factors beyond FibreNest's control can affect this.
+Where this is the case, we will inform you in advance if there are to be delays and keep you updated with your expected go-live date, We will discuss with you any options available in each individual circumstance.

 Unlike broadband services that are delivered over copper wires (traditional broadband and fibre to the cabinet), the speed you receive is not affected by the length of the line serving your property.
 So, providing you're using your service fairly (see our Acceptable Use Policy), we'll never slow your connection down - even at peak times.
 This means that you should consistently receive and enjoy speeds at, or very near to, the package you subscribe to.

 Yes.
 FibreNest is totally unlimited in that there is no limit to the amount of data you can upload or

 By agreeing to our contract and therefore our Acceptable Use Policy you agree to use your connection fairly.
 This essentially means you must not use the service for illegal, criminal or unethical purposes or beyond what is reasonably expected of someone using the service for domestic purposes.
-To protect the interests and experience of all our customers, we reserve the right to monitor high-usage connections and investigate and take action if you're downloading or uploading unusually high levels of data.
+To protect the interests and experience of all our customers, we reserve the right to monitor high-usage connections, investigate and take action if you're downloading or uploading unusually high levels of data.
 Where this is identified as being the case, we may, for example, slow down certain types of activity such as peer-to-peer networking, file sharing and the downloading of very large files.

 Content streaming, downloading and basic browsing will never be affected.